nulogy/design-system/docs/catalog/components/table.md

-> Table structures data into a grid making data easier to understand and compare.
+> Tables structure data into a grid making it easier to understand and compare.

 ```image
 src: "/table/basic.png"